 US Horse Racing Tips: Best bets from Turf Paradise on Tuesday

-I am going to take a chance with Bold Cowboy in this $30k maiden optional claimer on the main track.
+I'm So Adorable should go close in this $7.5 maiden claimer on the main track.

-This gelding finished a creditable third to Peddlers Pride in a $15k maiden claimer at Churchill Downs last November.
-He attempted to make all, but was collared well inside the final furlong.
-The runner-up has since won giving the form a nice boost.
-He has been working well ahead of this assignment and looks ready to do himself justice.
-Trainer Dan McFarlane has not had a winner at the meeting so far, but is a shrewd operator.
-Hopefully he will get off the mark with Bold Cowboy.
-Anything around his Morning Line price of 5.59/2 will do.
+This well related filly finished fifth to Truly Fabulous in a $12.5 maiden claimer at Golden Gate Fields last October.
+She made her move at the entrance to the straight, but did not find a great deal when pressure was applied.
+New trainer Molly Pearson drops her for local debut which is the right move.
+Pearson has a 33% strike rate with horses switching from synthetic surfaces to the main track.
+The extra yardage will suit and veteran rider Scott Stevens has the riding assignment.
+Anything around 3.55/2 will do.

 New on Betting.Betfair – Betslip